Of all the transmission shops in Phoenix, why choose us?

 3. We give you a free diagnostic when you bring your vehicle in.
 100% free, no strings attached.

-4. We offer $100 off instantly, which means that our prices — as well as our work — can’t be beat.
+4. We offer 5% up to $100 off instantly, which means that our prices — as well as our work — can’t be beat.
 And we’ll match anyone’s price.
 Just show us their lower price and we’ll beat it.

-5. We will tow you for free from wherever you are (in Arizona) to our shop.
+5. We will tow you for free (up to $150 value) from wherever you are (in Arizona) to our shop with major repair services.

 6. We honor most vehicles’ extended warranties.